Cheap Car Insurance After a Bad Driving Record

 Duration

-Temporary solution for many; aim is to transition back to standard insurance as infractions clear from the record
+Temporary solution for most drivers who transition back to standard insurance as infractions clear from their record

 Long-term solution for most drivers